The idea was to listen, learn, and share ideas, concerns and visions – all through a constructive, civil dialogue. See

 Our Town Planning Process Continues

 Ideas about Basalt’s future were gathered in 18 chat sessions, numerous stakeholder group and public meetings, and through 300+ maps and drawings submitted to the Town earlier this year.
 This process generated around 3,000 ideas which were subsequently synthesized into three different options.
 A vote was conducted and Option Two of the proposed site plan scenarios was chosen by the majority of voters in a June survey.
 Option Two will be used as the basis for further discussions regarding specific uses on the Pan and Fork, Clark’s Market, and Lions Park properties.
 You can read how Basalt’s informal networks contributed to this initial effort in the Our Town Planning Report generated by JKA Group.

 This ongoing process has moved from the “visioning” stage to “narrowing down the possibilities” with the appointment of members to the Downtown Area Advisory Committee (DAAC) and the commissioning of a town-wide survey, findings of which are available via a link in the footer.
 The DAAC members met from October to December 2014 to refine the community’s earlier work.
 The result is presented in the final DAAC Report and the concept map seen below.

 “Our Town” Process:

 The Next Steps

-The 3,000 ideas that were generated by the community have been synthesized in to three Site Plan alternatives.
-The following step was for the community to vote for which site plan most represents what they would like to see in Downtown Basalt.
+The 3,000 ideas generated by the community were synthesized into three Site Plan alternatives.
+The community then voted for the site plan that most represented what they would like to see in Downtown Basalt.
 See the Ballot Results.

-The next step is for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.
+The next step was for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.
 See the concept map above which was the result of their discussions.